Gluten Free Sleep Aids: Puts you to Sleep and Safe for your Tummy

 There’s a lot of herbal teas out there, and it can be hard to know what are the best herbal teas for sleep, let alone those that are safe for celiacs.
 When looking for an herbal tea sleep aid, though, the only herb you should avoid is oats because of the possibility of cross contamination.

-These are some of the herbal teas I like for sleep, both in terms of effectiveness and taste:
+Here is one of my favorite herbal teas I like for sleep, both in terms of effectiveness and taste:

 Magnesium is Nature’s Best Gluten Free Sleep Aid!